-This paper presents a design of radio frequency amplifier (RFA), which operates at 5.8 GHz frequency for WiMAX application.
+Abstract - This paper presents the design and fabrication of radio frequency amplifier (RFA), which operates at 5.8 GHz unlicensed frequency for WiMAX application.
 The RFA designed used T-matching network consisting of lump reactive elements, 3 dB attenuator and microstrip line at the input and output impedance.
 The RFA developed in this project contribute a gain of 15.6 dB with overall noise figure of 2.4 dB.
-The overall measured bandwidth measures is 1.240 GHz with S parameters S11, S12 and S22 measured are -12.4 dB, -25.5 dB and -12.3 dB respectively.
+The overall measured bandwidth is 1.240 GHz with S parameters S{11} , S{12} and S{22} measured are -12.4 dB, -25.5 dB and -12.3 dB respectively.
+The isolation result shows that there is a significant contribution using 3 dB π-network.
 The RFA used FET transistor EPA018A from Excelics Semiconductor Inc.

-Keywords: Amplifier, Radio Frequency Amplifier, Microstrip.
+Keywords: Amplifier, Radio Frequency Amplifier, Microstrip

-I. INTRODUCTION
+I. I.INTRODUCTION

-Wireless technology has existed for many years, proving it to be a reliable communication medium in terms of cost and ease of deployment.
-The selection of RF circuit components including low noise amplifier (LNA), Radio Frequency (RFA) amplifier and filters for the transmitter and receiver can make or break an entire wireless system [1].
+Recently, the market of wireless communication system is growing rapidly.
+Due to market demands, there exist various wireless communication systems blooming for different frequency band and different application [1].
+The selection of RF circuit components including low noise amplifier (LNA), Radio Frequency (RF) amplifier and filters for the transmitter and receiver can make or break an entire wireless system [2].
 The RF receiver system would have to be well designed, so that a high performance of communication link can be achieved.